Giffy/AI_CarCrashDetector/README.md

 It splits in train (80% of supervised image set) and valid (20% of supervised image set).

-# 3 Moldel train
+# 3 Model train

 We followed fastai course during the AI Saturdays.
 To train the model, we apply the knowledge adquired and fastai libraries.
-To create the model we selected ResNet-34 archiquecture.
+To create the model we selected ResNet-34 architecture.
-ResNet-34 is a pre-trained Model for PyTorch to work with images.
+ResNet-34 is a pre-trained Model for PyTorch to work with the images.
 By using a pre-trained model we are saving time.
-Someone else has already spent the time and compute resources to learn a lot of features and our model will likely benefit from it.
+Someone else has already spent the time and computed resources to learn a lot of features and our model will likely benefit from it.

 # 4 Prediction